-Competitors, you know they’re out there, but all too often, you don’t really know who they are or what they’re doing.
+Competitors, you know they’re out there, but all too often, you don’t know who they are or what they’re doing.
 Does this sound familiar?
 Perhaps you don’t have the time to carry out formal competitor research, or maybe you don’t know where to begin.
 However, with a few tricks and useful bits of technology, researching your competitors doesn’t have to be a difficult task.

 Google your competitors